veryl-lang/doc/book/src/05_language_reference/06_declaration/03_register.md

 `if_reset` is a special keyword which can be used in `always_ff`.
 It means reset condition of the register variable.
 If `if_reset` is used, `always_ff` must have reset variable.
-`if_reset` can be conceal reset porality and synchronisity.
+`if_reset` can be conceal reset polarity and synchronicity.
-The actual porality and synchronisity can be configured through `[build]` section of `Veryl.toml`.
+The actual polarity and synchronicity can be configured through `[build]` section of `Veryl.toml`.

 If there is a single clock and reset in the module, clock and reset specification can be omitted.